 Jamie shook her head with enthusiasm.
 "That sounds great.
 You should do it."

 I released my best friends hands and then grabbed my cell phone off my desk.
 I placed a quick call to Gary instructing him to contact Mr. Richard Andersen and set up a meeting at a local café.
 I would meet him and convince him that I was the only reasonable choice and then I would be set.
 Yet, the more I thought about it, the more nervous it made me.
 I could feel my body tremble as I talked to Gary.
-My mind was running a thousand miles a second with different scenarios, each being worst than the last.
+My mind was running a thousand miles a second with different scenarios, none of them ended in a good way.